Back to blog

 SaaS costs aren’t just about code.
 It’s about choices.
 The difference between a $50K MVP and a $500K enterprise platform comes down to five key factors.

-1. Scope & Complexity: Are You Building an MVP or a Scalable SaaS?
+1. Scope & Complexity: MVP First, or All-In from Day One?

 2. Who’s Building It: Freelancers, In-House, or an Agency?